parinfer/parinfer.js/lib/README.md

   - `x` is a zero-based column where the error occurred
   - `extra` has lineNo and x of open-paren for `unmatched-close-paren`
-- `tabStops` is an array of objects representing [Tab stops], which is populated in Indent Mode if a cursor position is supplied.
+- `tabStops` is an array of objects representing [Tab stops], which is populated if a cursor position or selection is supplied.
 We identify tab stops at relevant open-parens, and supply the following extra information so you may compute extra tab stops for one-space or two-space indentation conventions based on the type of open-paren.
   - `x` is a zero-based x-position of the tab stop
+  - `argX` position of the first argument after `x` (e.g. position of bar in `(foo bar`)
   - `lineNo` is a zero-based line number of the open-paren responsible for the tab stop
   - `ch` is the character of the open-paren responsible for the tab stop (e.g. `(`,`[`,`{`)
 - `parenTrails` is an array of object representing the [Paren Trails] at the end